dssg/streetlights-crime/README.md

 ### Questions and Contributing to the Project

+To get involved, please check the [issue tracker](https://github.com/dssg/streetlights-crime/issues).

-Please contact Zach Seeskin at <z-seeskin@u.northwestern.edu>.
+Please contact Zach Seeskin at <z-seeskin@u.northwestern.edu> with any comments or questions.